DCS-training/TeachingDH/AttendeesInstructions.md

 **IN PERSON**

-This course is for people who have some experience coding in Python and would like to expand their capabilities to include the library Natural Language Toolkit (NLTK).
+This course is for **people who have some experience coding in Python** and would like to expand their capabilities to include the library Natural Language Toolkit (NLTK).
 This course will cover how to analyse unstructured data, specifically data in plaintext files (TXT).

-The course will have four, one-hour, virtual tutorials.
+The course will have four, one-hour, tutorials.

 Participants will complete assignments in Jupyter Notebooks.
 The instructor will provide learning material from freely available, online, resources.